kyma-project/busola/kyma/README.md

 > - `Code of Conduct` - do not change this!
 > - `Licensing` - do not change this!

-# Kyma configuration
+# Kyma dashboard

 ## Overview
-The directory contains configuration of kyma extensibility for busola and tools to prepare configuration.
+The directory contains configuration of kyma extensibility for busola and tools to prepare configuration to build Kyma-dashboard using busola.

 Files structure:
 ```